-Remember that a dog's saliva naturally neutralizes bacteria and carries it away, so working with this natural defense by providing chew items that increase production of saliva is often adequate.
-But there are other actions you can take to clean your pup's mouth if it is particularly smelly or dirty.
+Remember that a dog's saliva naturally neutralizes bacteria and carries it away, so working with this natural defense by providing chew items that increase the production of saliva is often adequate.
+But there are other things you can do to clean your pup's mouth if it's particularly smelly or dirty.

 Be careful not to shove a large cloth or your hand into your dog's mouth unexpectedly.
-Besides the fact that your dog will find this startling and may react badly, even defensively, you do not want to cause your dog to gag.
-Taking your time with cleaning your dog's mouth with smaller items like a toothbrush or a gauze wrapped finger will be better accepted.
+Besides the fact that your dog will find this startling and may react badly or even defensively, you don't want to cause your dog to gag.
+Taking your time with cleaning your dog's mouth with smaller items like a toothbrush or a gauze-wrapped finger will be better accepted.